 Posted on March 18, 2021 by Louise Howland

-With many businesses looking for performance insights, MyAnalytics is a tool that summarises your week and creates suggestions to improve your workload.
-Perhaps meetings frequently overrun, or you bring work home too often – MyAnalytics will suggest ways to avoid unproductive habits.
+What is MyAnalytics/Viva Insights?
+With many businesses looking for performance insights, Viva Insights is a tool that summarises your week and creates suggestions to improve your workload.
+Perhaps meetings frequently overrun, or you bring work home too often – Viva Insights will suggest ways to avoid unproductive habits.

-For Microsoft users, MyAnalytics offers weekly insights shared with you through emails, the Outlook app, and via a personal (and private) ‘dashboard’.
-MyAnalytics spots patterns from your emails, meetings, calls, and chats – across Teams, Outlook, Skype and other apps – to offer productivity insights.
+For Microsoft 365 users, you’ll get insights shared with you through emails, the Outlook app, and via a personal (and private) ‘dashboard’.
+Viva Insights spots patterns from your emails, meetings, calls, and chats – across Teams, Outlook, and other apps – to offer productivity insights.

-MyAnalytics is able to cleverly find out about your habits and working patterns, offered in a digestible weekly roundup, in order to help you work smarter, not harder.
-MyAnalytics collects insights from across most of its apps, including Teams, OneDrive, and SharePoint.
+Viva Insights is able to cleverly find out about your habits and working patterns, in order to help you work smarter, not harder.
+Microsoft collects insights from across most of its apps, including Teams, OneDrive, and SharePoint.
 From here, it will start to notice your working patterns and will identify areas to strengthen, or identify potential weak spots, such as how your time is spent in meetings.

-For many businesses, employee performance is a key area that’s often hard to pin down.
-With MyAnalytics, your employees can be even more proactive with their own time.
+With Viva Insights, your employees can be even more proactive with their own time.

 Personal productivity insights, according to Microsoft, are based on “workplace intelligence”.
 This simply means time that a Microsoft 365 user spends in meetings, composing emails, on calls, or completing tasks (as scheduled in their Outlook calendar).